The infrared problem in QED: A lesson from a model with Coulomb interaction and realistic photon emission: Removal of the adiabatic switching

 $\Phi^{D\,\eps}_+ (p_+)$ is given by eq.\,(5.3) with $ G^{\eps}_{m\,n} $ replaced by $ G^{D\,\eps}_{m\,n}$,

 \be { \delta ({\mathbf x} - v_{m \, +} x_0) \, \delta ({\mathbf y} - v_{n \, +} y_0) \eqq G^\eps (x_0, p_{m \, +}, p_{n \, +}) } \ee (reproducing eq.\,(S4.21) in \cite{JR}).

 The convergence of the off-diagonal terms in the phase difference $\Phi^\eps_\pm - \Phi^{D\,\eps}_\pm(p_\pm)$, eq.\,(5.7) below with $n \neq m$, amounts to the Dollard cancellation of the Lienard-Wiechert corrections to the Coulomb phases arising from ``photon exchanges''.
 The corresponding diagonal terms, $n=m$, are logarithmically divergent, eq.\,(5.7) with $n=m$, even if their $1/\eps$ divergent terms are canceled by Dollard's subtraction; they correspond to a logarithmically divergent ``mass renormalization'' effect produced by the Coulomb asymptotic distortion of the trajectories (a point which is not discussed in \cite{JR}).
-The problem is solved by the introduction of the same ``mass renormalization'' counter-term $\Delta E(p)$ in $H_I$ and in $H_D$, \be { \Delta E (p) = \sum_n \delta E (p_n) \eqq \sum_n e^2/2 \int_{y_0 \leq 0} d^4y \, v_n^2 D^\eta (-y) \delta ( \mathbf {y} - v_n y_0) \, ; } \ee it corresponds to the linearization, with parameters $p_n$, of the particle trajectories in eq.\,(5.4), $q_n(y_0) = q_n(x_0) + (y_0 - x_0) v_n$, $v_n=v(p_n)$.
+The problem is solved by the introduction of the same ``mass renormalization'' counter-term $\Delta E(p)$ in $H_I$ and in $H_D$, \be { \Delta E (p) = \sum_n \delta E (p_n) \eqq \ume \sum_n e^2 \int_{y_0 \leq 0} d^4y \, v_n^2 D^\eta (-y) \delta ( \mathbf {y} - v_n y_0) \, ; } \ee it corresponds to the linearization, with parameters $p_n$, of the particle trajectories in eq.\,(5.4), $q_n(y_0) = q_n(x_0) + (y_0 - x_0) v_n$, $v_n=v(p_n)$.
 We denote by $(\varphi^\eps_\pm)_n $ the contribution of $\delta E (p_n) $ to $\varphi^\eps_\pm $, see eq.\,(4.8).

-Actually, the introduction of the above counterterm in the Dollard dynamics cancels the Dollard phases $(\Phi^{D\,\eps}_\pm)_{nn}$ and therefore the convergence of the diagonal terms reduces to the convergence of $(\Phi^\eps_\pm)_{nn} - (\varphi^\eps_\pm)_n$, i.e. to the effect of the renormalization counterterm.
+Actually, the introduction of the above counterterm in the Dollard dynamics cancels the divergence of the Dollard phases $(\Phi^{D\,\eps}_\pm)_{nn}$, and therefore the convergence of the diagonal terms reduces to the convergence of $(\Phi^\eps_\pm)_{nn} - (\varphi^\eps_\pm)_n$, i.e. to the effect of the counterterm.

 In the following, for simplicity, in the non-relativistic case, we shall write $\H$ for $\H_{nr}$ and $ \Gamma_\pm $ for $ \gamma_\pm^{-1} (\Gamma_{nr}) $, $\Gamma_{nr} $ the set of non-relativistic particle configurations, eq.\,(2.8).
 We also introduce